Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

   Snowflake.
 You will edit this file and specify the settings that you use to connect to a Snowflake database.

-- `src/main/scala/HelloWorld.scala`: This is a simple example that uses the Snowpark library to connect to Snowflake, run the `SHOW TABLES` command, and print out the first three tables listed.
-You will run this example to verify that you can connect to Snowflake.
+- `src/main/scala/HelloWorld.scala`: This is a simple example that uses the Snowpark library.
+It connects to Snowflake, runs the `SHOW TABLES` command, and prints out the first three tables listed.
+Run this example to verify that you can connect to Snowflake.

 - `src/main/scala/UDFDemoSetup.scala`: This sets up the data and libraries needed for the user-defined function (UDF) for the demo.
 The UDF relies on a data file and JAR files that need to be uploaded to internal named stages.
-After downloading and extracting the data and JAR files, you will run this example to create those stages and upload those files.
+After downloading and extracting the data and JAR files, run this example to create those stages and upload those files.

 - `src/main/scala/UDFDemo`: This is a simple code example that creates and calls a UDF.